svencharleer/PoPI/README.md

 ## Contact

-If you wish to run this experiment, or have any questions, contact me at sven.charleer[@]gmail.com.
+If you wish to run this experiment, or have any questions, contact me at sven.charleer [at] gmail.com.